Get the Women's Herbal Conference Scoop

 Get a taste with their performance of "I want to be a wise woman!"

-Unity Village at the Southeast women's herbal conference
+Unity Village at the Southeast Wise Women Herbal Conference

 I’m often asked about the conference’s focus on racial equity and what we called "Unity Village."
-To share that scoop with you, here's the written information provided to 2019 women's herbal conference attendees:
+To share that scoop with you, here's the written information provided to my women's conference attendees:

 Unity Village is the heart of the conference, which we collectively create as a community of women.
 This is a place to connect and integrate in relaxing and intimate ways, honoring our similarities as well as our diversity.
 Laid out in a round cluster, these spaces have something for everyone.
 You’re invited to come explore . . .

 Deep Roots Sanctuary is a space for integration and personal reflection within a supportive communal setting.

 In this sacred space, we honor the women who have come before us, and prepare our own “roots” for the inward wintertime.
 Experience and embody the Wise Woman Tradition—with indigenous roots from around the world—through interactive activities.

 Come as often as you want . . .to pray, think, grieve, remember ancestors, meditate, or simply be and breathe.
 May this be a place for you to ground, center, and connect!